tarantool/doc/doc/platform/replication/supervised_failover.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Before version 3.2, Tarantool used another mechanism to grant execute access to Lua
 functions.
-In Tarantool 3.0 or 3.1, the ``credentials`` configuration section
+In Tarantool 3.0 and 3.1, the ``credentials`` configuration section
 should look as follows:

 .. code-block:: yaml